-Operational processes may differ substantially from one assessment to another, and even within a given assessment system the processes may evolve over time as needs arise.
+Operational processes may differ substantially from one assessment to another, and even within a given assessment system, the processes may evolve over time as needs arise.
 New forms of assessment, such as computer-based simulations, require processes beyond those of familiar multiple choice and essay assessments.
-The international standards consortium, named Instructional Management Systems (IMS), has developed Question and Test Interoperability (QTI) standards to help developers share materials and processes across assessment systems and platforms.
-The interested reader is referred to the IMS web site for details about QTI standards.
+The international standards consortium, named Instructional Management Systems (IMS Global Learning Consortium, n.d.), has developed Question and Test Interoperability (QTI) standards to help developers share materials and processes across assessment systems and platforms.
 Attention here focuses on the conceptual model of the assessment delivery layer that is the basis of the QTI specifications, namely the four-process architecture for assessment delivery shown in Figure 12 (Almond, Steinberg, & Mislevy, 2002).

-[[Figure 12: Four-Process delivery Architecture]]
+Figure 12.
+The Four-Process Architecture for Assessment Delivery